rozek/svelte-drag-and-drop-actions/README.md

 **NPM users**: please consider the [Github README](https://github.com/rozek/javascript-interface-library/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)

-**Mobile Developers**: since many mobile platforms lack support for native HTML5 drag-and-drop, you should consider importing [svelte-drag-drop-touch](https://github.com/rozek/svelte-drag-drop-touch) as a polyfill (a simple import of that package is sufficient - there is no extra programming needed)
+**Mobile Developers**: since many mobile platforms lack support for native HTML5 drag-and-drop, you should consider importing [svelte-drag-drop-touch](https://github.com/rozek/svelte-drag-drop-touch) as a polyfill (a simple import of that package will suffice - there is no extra programming needed)

 ### Installation ###